deepflame/vagrant-package_cache/README.md

 ## Usage

 There is nothing to do.
-Just install it and the next time you proviso provision your vagrant box it will cache the apt packages of the guest machine.
+Just install it and the next time you provision your vagrant box it will cache the apt packages of the guest machine.
+The run after that runs blazingly fast from the local cache (if you used a slow internet connection before).

 ## Todo